hyperledger-labs/splice/docs/src/validator_operator/validator_helm.rst

 To configure the validator app, please modify the file ``splice-node/examples/sv-helm/validator-values.yaml`` as follows:

 - Replace ``TRUSTED_SCAN_URL`` with a URL of a Scan you host or trust that is reachable by your Validator.
+For example, the GSF scan URL, e.g., ``https://scan.sv-1.TARGET_CLUSTER.global.canton.network.sync.global``
-  (This Scan instances will be used for obtaining additional Scan URLs for BFT Scan reads.)
+  (This Scan instance will be used for obtaining additional Scan URLs for BFT Scan reads.)
 - If you want to configure the audience for the Validator app backend API, replace ``OIDC_AUTHORITY_VALIDATOR_AUDIENCE`` in the `auth.audience` entry with audience for the Validator app backend API. e.g. ``https://validator.example.com/api``.
 - If you want to configure the audience for the Ledger API, replace ``OIDC_AUTHORITY_LEDGER_API_AUDIENCE`` in the `auth.ledgerApiAudience` entry with audience for the Ledger API. e.g. ``https://ledger_api.example.com``.
 - Replace ``OPERATOR_WALLET_USER_ID`` with the user ID in your IAM that you want to use to log into the wallet as the validator operator party.
 Note that this should be the full user id, e.g., ``auth0|43b68e1e4978b000cefba352``, *not* only the suffix ``43b68e1e4978b000cefba352``